div9ya/caresathi/README.md

 # CareSathi

-CareSathi is a healthcare web application designed to enhance accessibility for differently-abled individuals.
-This project was developed as part of the HackTU 6.0 hackathon and aims to provide a seamless experience for patients, caregivers, and medical professionals by integrating various technologies like AI, Blockchain, and NLP.
+CareSathi is a healthcare web application designed to enhance accessibility for differently-abled individuals.This project aims to provide a seamless experience for patients, caregivers, and medical professionals by integrating various technologies like AI, Blockchain, and NLP.

 ## Features
 - **AI-Powered Chatbot**: Provides real-time assistance to users by retrieving relevant medical information.